-During the period under review, Ballance Agri-Nutrients demonstrated overall a high level of environmental performance.
+During the period under review, the Company Agri-Nutrients demonstrated an overall high level of environmental performance.

-Ballance and the Council monitor the exercise of the resource consents.
+The Company and the Council monitor the exercise of the resource consents.
 The monitoring programme includes site inspections, sampling of effluent, discharge and receiving waters (both ground and surface) for physicochemical analysis, and biological survey of affected streams.
 Particular attention is paid to the management of the irrigation disposal system, and its effects on groundwater quality.

-The Council's monitoring programme included eight inspections, 12 water samples collected for physicochemical analysis, and six air quality surveys.
+The Council's monitoring programme included two inspections, 12 water samples collected for physicochemical analysis, and three air quality surveys.

 Abstraction volumes from Waingongoro River complied with the consent limit.
-A required investigation into effects of the take on juvenile fish entrainment, and appropriate future monitoring, was initiated.
-A contribution of \$30,000 towards riparian planting and management in Waingongoro catchment was made each year, the second and third of ten annual payments.
+A required investigation into effects of the take on juvenile fish entrainment, and appropriate future monitoring, was continued.
+A contribution of \$30,000 towards riparian planting and management in Waingongoro catchment was made, the fourth of ten annual payments.